California Pacific Medical Center

 Sutter Health California Pacific Medical Center (CPMC) is a general medical/surgical and teaching hospital in San Francisco, California.
-It was created by a merger of some of the city's longest established hospitals and currently operates three acute care campuses.
+It was created by a merger of some of the city's longest-established hospitals and currently operates three acute care campuses.

 Its primary campuses in San Francisco are the Van Ness Campus in The Tenderloin, the Davies Campus in Duboce Triangle, and the Mission Bernal Campus in the Mission District.
-While it is a privately funded entity, CPMC has strong academic ties to the University of California, San Francisco (UCSF), Stanford University Medical Center as well as the Geisel School of Medicine of Dartmouth College.
+While it is a privately funded entity, CPMC has strong academic ties to the University of California, San Francisco (UCSF) and Stanford University Medical Center, as well as the Geisel School of Medicine of Dartmouth College.

 Locations

 As of 2020, CPMC operates three acute care hospitals: